 Different poetic techniques for the young poets

-Pupils who are just learning to write cannot be expected to create profound and technically proficient poems written in iambic pentameter or iambic trimeter, they don’t need to know the difference between a stressed syllable and an unstressed syllable.
+Pupils who are just learning to write cannot be expected to create profound and technically proficient poems written in iambic pentameter or iambic trimeter; nor do they need to know the difference between a stressed syllable and an unstressed syllable, or be familiar with the full canon of 19th century poetry.

 However, there are forms that can help them to develop their nascent writing skills and investigate phonically helpful ideas such as rhyme or repetition.